rodrigocfd/react-require/README.md

 A [RequireJS](http://requirejs.org/docs/plugins.html) plugin which uses [Babel](https://babeljs.io) to allow you to write [React](https://reactjs.org/) apps with **no** build step, **no** Webpack, **not even** Node.js installed.
 Just you and a text editor, like in the old [jQuery](http://jquery.com/) days: write and run in the browser right away.

-It has support to JS classes, decorators, and even [Redux](https://github.com/reactjs/react-redux).
+It has support to JS classes, decorators, and even [Redux](https://github.com/reactjs/react-redux) and [MobX](https://github.com/mobxjs/mobx).
 It's based on [this](https://github.com/mikach/requirejs-babel) and [this](https://gist.github.com/kenichi-odo/9fd4c1ee114082302df3f502c3b4bac1).
 Babel [presets and plugins](https://babeljs.io/docs/plugins/) are configurable.

 ## Why should I use it?